 Hello, and welcome!
 I hope the holiday season is treating you all very well.
 Around this time each year, I write a blog post called State of the Sanderson.
 I usually post it on or around my birthday, which happens to be today.
 (So, happy Koloss Head-Munching Day to you all.)

 These posts run long and are extensive essays that go over what I did during the year, updating you all on the projects I’ve been working on, then doing a rundown of projects that I’m planning.
-(Find last year’s State of the Sanderson right here.)
+(Find past year’s State of the Sanderson right here.)

 I hope you’ll find this helpful and interesting.
 Storytelling is not an exact science, and things don’t always go as planned.
 At the same time, I believe it important to be up-front with you all.
 I know what it’s like to wait for years to read the ending of a favorite series, and I appreciate your longsuffering support when I jump between projects.

 In teaching my university lectures and workshop, I interact with many, many hopeful and talented newer writers.
 Their excitement, and worry about the future, reminds me how fortunate I am to be able to do what I love for a living.
 In the story of the ants and the grasshopper, I get to spend my life making music—but instead of letting me starve in the winter, you bring me in and give me something warm to eat, then you listen while I tell you a story.

 It’s strange to consider what might have been.
 How many plausible variations of life are there where I’m not a professional novelist?
 Did I hit on the one perfect sequence of events that brought me here, or would I have muddled my way through even if Moshe hadn’t agreed to look at Elantris back at a party in Montreal in 2001?